alicolville/meal-tracker/readme.txt

 == Upgrade Notice ==

-2.3 - Added quantity fractions when adding meals to entries.
+2.5 - Support for myCred.
+Reward your users for creating new entries and adding meals to their entries.

 == Changelog ==

+= 2.5 =

+* New Feature: Support for myCred.
+Reward your users for creating new entries and adding meals to their entries.

 = 2.4.4 =